futpix/caravans-in-australia/content/review/879-On-the-Move-Caravans-Traxx-Series-II-Off-roader-22F-Family.md

   ogtitle: "Should I buy Traxx Series II Off roader 22F Family by On the Move Caravans?"
   ogdescription: "The On the Move Caravans Traxx Series II Off roader 22F Family is classed as Off Road, and sleeps 4 people.
 It is Australian made and comes in at 23 ft.
 It generally has Separate shower & toilet."
 categories: ["On the Move Caravans"]
-tags: ["Sleeps 4", "23 ft", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 4", "23 ft", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: "7.05"
 totalHeight: ""